-Best Pokémon Go tips and tricks — Updated for Gen 2!
+Best Pokémon Go tips and tricks — Updated for May!

-What are the best Pokémon Go tips and tricks for Pokémon Go now that it's hit Gen 2?
-These!
+What are the best Pokémon Go tips and tricks?
+Here are all the latest!

 I've been playing Pokémon Go since launch day.
-I'm currently level 36, have completed my Gen 1 North American Pokédex, have hatched all the Pokémon babies, and am getting close to completing the medals and Gen 2.
-Over the last many months, levels, events, and encounters, I've picked up a few tips and tricks that have helped me immensely.
+I'm currently level 40, have completed my regional Pokédex, and have beaten over 150 Raid Bosses.
+And, over the last many months, levels, events, and encounters, I've picked up a few tips and tricks that have helped me immensely.
 It's the stuff I know now that I wish I knew back when I started.
 Heck, I wish I knew some of it back when I hit level 30!

 Check out these Pokémon Go cheats as well!